Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Inside the lungs there are branching airways made of stretchy tissue.
 Each airway is wrapped with bands of muscle.
-The airways are more narrow as they go deeper into the lungs.
+The airways become more narrow as they go deeper into the lungs.
 The smallest airways end in clusters of tiny balloon-like air sacs (alveoli).
 These clusters are surrounded by blood vessels.
-When you inhale (breathe in), air enters the lungs.
+When you breathe in (inhale), air enters the lungs.
 It travels down through the airways until it reaches the air sacs.
-When you exhale (breathe out), air travels up through the airways and out of the lungs.
+When you breathe out (exhale), air travels up through the airways and out of the lungs.
 The airways produce mucus that traps particles you breathe in.
-Normally, the mucus is then swept out of the lungs, by tiny hairs (cilia) that line the airways, to be swallowed or coughed up.
+Normally, the mucus is then swept out of the lungs by tiny hairs (cilia) that line the airways.
+The mucus is swallowed or coughed up.

 People with asthma have very sensitive airways.
 This means the airways react to certain things called triggers (such as pollen, dust, or smoke) and become swollen and narrowed.
 Inflammation makes the airways swollen and narrowed.
-This is a chronic (long-lasting or recurring) problem.
+This is a long-lasting (chronic) problem.
 The airways may not always be narrowed enough to notice breathing problems.

 Shortness of breath

 Wheezing (a whistling noise, especially when breathing out)

-Over time, chronic mild inflammation can lead to permanent scarring of airways and loss of lung function.
+In some people, over time chronic mild inflammation can lead to lasting (permanent) scarring of airways and loss of lung function.

 When sensitive airways are irritated by a trigger, the muscles around the airways tighten.
 The lining of the airways swells.
-Thick, sticky mucus increases and clogs the airways.
+Thick, sticky mucus increases and partly clogs the airways.
 All of this makes you work harder to keep breathing.

 Symptoms of moderate flare-ups: